ftg-iran/didp-persian/4-Catalog Of Design Patterns/README.md

 ```

-### Applic­a­bil­i­ty
+### :bulb: Applic­a­bil­i­ty

-**Use the Fac­to­ry Method when you don’t know before­hand the exact types and depen­den­cies of the objects your code should work with.**
+:beetle: **Use the Fac­to­ry Method when you don’t know before­hand the exact types and depen­den­cies of the objects your code should work with.**

-The Fac­to­ry Method sep­a­rates prod­uct con­struc­tion code from the code that actu­al­ly uses the prod­uct.
+:sparkles: The Fac­to­ry Method sep­a­rates prod­uct con­struc­tion code from the code that actu­al­ly uses the prod­uct.
 There­fore it’s eas­i­er to extend the prod­uct con­struc­tion code inde­pen­dent­ly from the rest of the code.

 For exam­ple, to add a new prod­uct type to the app, you’ll only need to cre­ate a new cre­ator sub­class and over­ride the fac­to­ry method in it.